FernandoLarrain/HoTT-Book-Agda/README.md

 ## The notion of equivalence

 The book uses bi-invertible maps up to `Ch4.5` and half-adjoint equivalences from then on.
 Accordingly, up to that point, the code works with both definitions, and from then on, only with the second.
+The default is the new definition.
+To use the old one, change `open new-equiv public` to `open old-equiv public` in `Ch2.4`.